pavelsaman/pavelsaman.github.io/_posts/2020-05-24-dhcp-operation-and-dhcp-server-setup-on-cisco-ios.md

  100.1.1.3            100.1.1.1        - 100.1.1.14        1
 ```

-I can see the IP address range, the current index, number of leased addresses etc.
+I can see the IP address range, the current index, number of leased addresses, etc.

 Or I can see server statistics: